Since 2019

 Faculty of Law · Universidad Panamericana · Mexico City Campus

-Critical examination of the intersection between artificial intelligence and law from academic rigor.
+Critical examination of the intersection between law and artificial intelligence with academic rigor.

 About the Laboratory